Strategic EX Design with People Analytics

 It is important to understand the nuances in the symptoms of attrition risk when designing EX interventions – if there is a decline in the relationship score/ or the number of relationships for an individual, is it an outcome of a change in behavior by the individual or is it a change in the behavior of their team affecting them?

-Some of the data points used to drive the attrition risk calculation are just facts/ attributes, things you can’t change but helps you define the population you are talking to.
+Some of the data points used to drive the attrition risk calculation are just facts/ attributes, things you can’t change but help you define the population you are talking to.
 It might also be that you’re seeing that a lot of people are at risk, but the drivers are less about things your organization is doing to push, but rather more pull factors.

 For example, at the time when people naturally progress from your organization – how can you ensure that your offboarding experience is a good one?
-If you’re getting to a natural churn rate of people have joined org 5-6 years ago, how can you make sure you are involving them in the offboarding process and making sure that it is one that is positive?
+If you’re getting to a natural churn rate of people who have joined org 5-6 years ago, how can you make sure you are involving them in the offboarding process and making sure that it is one that is positive?

 Improving EX Design with Relational Analytics